 These conditions indicate the roof shingles were in the first half of their useful life.
+There were no concerns on the roof and/or roof penetrations.

 NOTE: Sometimes our opinion of a roof may differ from that of an insurance provider/adjuster or roofer.
 Some insurance providers/adjusters or roofers are more particular than others.
 We are there to state the overall condition of the roof; the roof is not considered to be defective unless there are visible leaks and/or material damage or wear that indicates failure is imminent.
 If we note any moderate to serious curling or surface wear, lifted edges, or evidence of a hail event, we recommend getting a second opinion or approval from your insurance provider regarding the roof.
-We do not make installation judgments regarding roof covering, appropriate pitch, etc.
+We do not make installation judgments regarding roof covering, appropriate pitch, etc. Roof flashings are not fully visible and may be concealed in areas.